 Studio photographers will appreciate that the Hasselblad X1D (unlike the SX420) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX420 and the X1D have been discontinued, but can regularly be found used on eBay.
+Both the SX420 and the X1D have been discontinued, but can regularly be found used on ebay.
 The SX420 was replaced by the Canon SX430, while the X1D was followed by the Hasselblad X1D II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Hasselblad X1D Manual.
+Further information on the features and operation of the SX420 and X1D can be found, respectively, in the Canon SX420 Manual (free pdf) or the online Hasselblad X1D Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Hasselblad X1D?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.